europeana/api2/README.md

 ## Full Documentation

-See the [Wiki](https://github.com/europeana/api2/wiki) for full documentation, examples, operational details and other information.
+See the [Europeana Pro website](https://pro.europeana.eu/page/apis) for full documentation, examples, operational details and other information.

-The JavaDoc will be generated once the upcoming code overhaul is complete.

 ## Communication